ezachrisen/indigo/guide.md

 ```

-We want the memory alarm to trigger when either of the two conditions is true, so we set the ``TrueIfAny`` option as well as the ``DiscardFail`` option.
+We want the memory alarm to trigger when either of the two conditions is true, so we set the ``TrueIfAny`` option as well as the ``KeepFailures`` option.

 This is now the rule structure: